 When digging with the backhoe, extend the boom, dipper and bucket out, away from the operator.
 Lower the boom and dipper to start the digging process.
 The bucket teeth should be at a 30° to 45° entry angle.
 As the digging starts, curl the bucket until the cutting edge is level with the horizon.
 Crowd the bucket in toward the operator working the bucket lever to keep the bucket level.
 As the bucket moves toward the operator, manipulate the boom lever to keep the cut level.
 At the end of the digging cycle, crowd the dipper out and completely curl the bucket while lifting it from the excavation.
-Once you have cleared the excavation, swing the bucket to the spoil pile.
-Start to dump the bucket before the pile is approached.
-Once the bucket is empty, swing the unit back to the excavation, positioning the bucket and dipper for the next cut in the process.
+Once you have cleared the excavation, swing the bucket is empty, swing the unit back to the excavation, positioning the bucket and dipper for the next cut in the process.
 The whole digging process should be one smooth cycle that is repeated until the excavation is completed.